Cooler with rain and some thunder this weekend

 THE NEXT 24 HOURS:

-TONIGHT: Expect nearly perfect conditions with some breezy east wind over 15 mph into the overnight.
-Temperatures will be cooler north, buts still comfortable.
-We will have increasing clouds, especially south.
-Overnight wind will be easterly at over 10 mph.
+It is going to continue to be a wet and windy weekend.
+Right now, the rain showers are making their way north of I-94.
+Now the heavier rain is still raining behind, we are also getting reports of some lightning!
+This rain is bringing us a break from the heat with temperatures sitting in the 50s for most of the Tri-state area and breezy winds gusting to around 25 mph.

+Tomorrow morning, that rain out west is going to continue to push its way to the North near the Devils lake Basin.
+This is where we will continue to see the rain an have it stay there overnight.
+However, there’s also going to be a chance of some dense fog developing overnight in Lakes Country that will persist into the morning.
+Temperatures will start off above average in the upper 40s and low 50s.

-SATURDAY: Increasing clouds from the south can be expected with rain developing along the South Dakota border by mid-morning.
-Temperatures will be in the 40s for most with gusty east wind over 25 mph.
-This rain will move north through most of eastern North Dakota and western Minnesota into the the evening.
-By late evening, the rain be mainly focus on areas north of HWY 200.
+By the afternoon and evening, the rain be mainly focus on areas north of HWY 200.
 Expect rainfall between 0.1 and 0.3 inches for many areas, and some under heavier thundershowers may get up to 1″.
+The temperatures will be cooler by the rain in the 50, but once you move further East, we see a warmup to the 60s!

 EXTENDED FORECAST: